ManifoldScholar/manifold-docusaurus/docs/walkthroughs/word_mammoth.md

 :::

 :::tip Our Word Template
-We promised a Word template above that you can use in your work. <a href="/downloads/manifold-template.docx" title="Manifold Word Template" download="manifold-template.docx">Here it is!</a> As we begin to move into the next steps, that will be handy for you to have.
+We promised a Word template above that you can use in your work. <a href={manifoldWordTemplate} title="Manifold Word Template" download="manifold-template.docx">Here it is!</a> As we begin to move into the next steps, that will be handy for you to have.
 :::

 ### Applying Paragraph Styles